Incentivizing Information Acquisition: Characterization of the Optimal Transfer

 Thus, the graph of expected transfer is separated into two parts (see Figure \ref{pic Substitute Complement}).
 When $ \lambda d\geq \eta ^{-1}(1)$, $\frac{\partial^2 E(\lambda; d)}{\partial \lambda\partial d}\leq 0$, I refer to this part as the \textit{substitute region}.
 When $ \lambda d< \eta ^{-1}(1)$, $\frac{\partial^2 E(\lambda; d)}{\partial \lambda\partial d}>0$, I refer to this part as the \textit{complement region}.

-Recall that $\bar d$ denotes the minimum cutoff that the agent is willing to work.
+Recall that $\bar d$ denotes the minimum cutoff that the agent accepts the contract.
 If $(\bar d,\bm\lambda(\bar d))$ lies in the substitute region, increasing $d$ shall reduce $\bm\lambda(d)$, which is not optimal for the principal.
 Consequently, she should set the cutoff at the minimum $\bar d$.
 In this case, the IR constraint is binding and the agent's surplus is zero.
 If $(\bar d,\bm\lambda(\bar d))$ lies in the complement region, increasing $d$ shall first increase $\bm\lambda(d)$, and $\bm\lambda(d) d$ shall increase until it hits the boundary $\eta ^{-1}(1)$.
 After hitting the boundary, if we further increase $d$, then $\bm\lambda(d)$ shall decrease as $(d, \bm\lambda(d))$ enters the substitute region.
 Thus, the optimal cutoff is the $d$ where $\bm\lambda(d) d$ first hits the boundary $\eta ^{-1}(1)$.
 In this case, the IR constraint is relaxed and the agent enjoys some surplus.

-Note that although $\lambda^*$ is unique by design, the optimal cutoff transfer is not necessarily unique.
+Note that although optimal precision $\lambda^*$ is unique by design, the optimal cutoff transfer is not necessarily unique.
 To see this, recall that changing $d$ causes the curve $E(\cdot;d)$ to rotate.
 If the cost function $c$ has a kink and $\bm\lambda(d)$ is stuck at this kink, rotating $E(\cdot;d)$ slightly might not affect $\bm\lambda(d)$, which gives rise to multiple optimal cutoff transfers.
 The cutoff $d^*$ in Theorem \ref{thm: optimal step function} is the optimal cutoff transfer that provides the strongest local incentive around $\lambda^*$, i.e., it has the largest derivative $\frac{\partial E(\lambda;d)}{\partial \lambda}\big|_{\lambda=\lambda^*}$ among all optimal cutoff transfers.
 But this example is not generic due to the kink in the cost function.
 This is also why a continuous differentiable cost function helps us to get a unique optimal transfer rule.